vercel/release/README.md

 ### Options

-Simply run this command to get a list of all available options:
+The following command will show you a list of all available options:

 ```bash
 $ release -h